dr. Thomas Naert (PhD)

 Research focus

-My research focuses on using CRISPR/Cas9 for cancer modeling and drug discovery in Xenopus, an innovative approach I pioneered for studying various types of cancer.
-During my PhD, I successfully established the first CRISPR/Cas9-mediated cancer model in Xenopus for retinoblastoma.
-That work laid the foundation for extending these models to other cancers, including glioblastoma and neuroendocrine pancreatic tumors, and particularly on desmoid tumors.
-A notable contribution in this area was the identification of EZH2 as a novel therapeutic target for desmoid tumors through multiplex CRISPR/Cas9 experiments.
+My research centers on the use of CRISPR/Cas9 genome engineering for cancer modeling and drug discovery, with a particular emphasis on Xenopus as an innovative in vivo system.
+During my Ph.D., I pioneered the first CRISPR/Cas9-mediated cancer model in Xenopus for retinoblastoma, laying the groundwork for extending this approach to other cancer types, including glioblastoma, neuroendocrine pancreatic tumors, and especially desmoid tumors.
+A notable outcome of this work was the identification of EZH2 as a novel therapeutic target for desmoid tumors using CRISPR-SID, a method I developed for in vivo genetic dependency mapping.

-Current interests focus on utilizing LSM to explore the desmoid tumor microenvironment in three dimensions, providing new spatial insights.
-Such multidisciplinary approach integrates elements of biology, chemistry, optics, engineering, and computer science.
+Currently, my research integrates these domains by using LSM to explore the 3D tumor microenvironment in desmoid tumors, providing new spatial and functional insights.
+This multidisciplinary approaches bridges biology, chemistry, optics, engineering, and computational science.

 Biography